jefebromden/jefebromden.github.io/content/posts/html-styling.md

 ```

 ## Inline Styles
 This type is useful to test your style before using it on external stylesheet.
-Also, some *frameworks* use to *inject* styles using this method.
+Also, some *frameworks* use it to *inject* styles using this method.

 To use it, inside a *html tag*, and before *body tag*, add a style tag inside a *head tag*.
 Valid CSS must be placed inside the style tag.
 ```html